invincible-adi/Eventica/README.md

 # Eventica

-To See code got the my "projects" branch.
+To See code go to the my "projects" branch.

 thank you.